samsquire/ideas4/README.md

 When writing multithreaded programs I've often wanted to wait for a scenario to be true then keep doing something.
 Such as when other threads did something, the traditional approaches to this are not elegant.

 # 548. Dynamic shell, static kernel

+What if you had a programming language where there was two syntaxes.
+One syntax is dynamic and slow and the other is extremely fast.

 # 549. Mesh clustering parallelism